First Timers to Rome – Top Things to Do

 Once inside the Colosseum, you climb these immense uneven stone stairs to rise above the tiered encircled seating that held up to 80,000 spectators.
-As you look down below, you can see traces of the underground complex where animals where caged and stage sets prepared the games in which gladiators fought wild animals or each other.
+As you look down below, you can see traces of the underground complex where animals were caged and stage sets prepared the games in which gladiators fought wild animals or each other.

 Across the street from the Colosseum is the entrance to The Roman Forum and Palatine Hill, which are located in the same archaeological area adjacent to each other.
-All three sites are included in the one admission price and you can book your tickets in advance.
+All three sites are included in the one admission price and you need to book your tickets in advance, click here.
 You can’t visit Rome without seeing this popular tourist attraction.

 Walk through this sprawling area where a collection of ruins and historic buildings are scattered around giving you a glimpse into the founding of the ancient Roman Empire.
 Once marshland, the Romans drained the area and turned it into a lively city.
-It featured a large marketplace and where all significant political and social events took place dating back to the 6th century.
+It featured a large marketplace where all significant political and social events took place dating back to the 6th century.